Scientist (musician)

-Hopeton Overton Brown (born 18 April 1960 in Kingston, Jamaica) is a recording engineer and producer who rose to fame in the 1980s mixing dub music as "Scientist".
+Hopeton Overton Brown (born 18 April 1960 in Kingston, Jamaica) is a Jamaican recording engineer and producer who rose to fame in the 1980s mixing dub music as "Scientist".
 A protégé of King Tubby (Osbourne Ruddock), Scientist's contemporaries include several figures who, working at King Tubby's studio, had helped pioneer the genre in the 1970s: Ruddock, Bunny Lee, Philip Smart, Pat Kelly and Prince Jammy.

-The 1970s: King Tubby's, Channel One, and Studio One
+1970s: King Tubby's, Channel One, and Studio One

 Scientist was introduced to electronics by his father, who worked as a television and radio repair technician.
 He began building his own amplifiers and would buy transformers from Tubby's Dromilly Road studio.
 While at the studio, Scientist asked Tubby to give him a chance at mixing.
 He was taken on at Tubby's as an assistant, performing tasks such as winding transformer coils, and began working as a mixer in the mid-1970s, initially creating dubs of reworked Studio One tracks for Don Mais's Roots Tradition label, given his chance when Prince Jammy cut short a mixing session for Mais because he was too tired to continue.
-His name originated from a comment by Bunny Lee to Tubby, with regard to his technical proficiency, "Damn, this little boy must be a scientist."
+His name originated from a comment by Bunny Lee to King Tubby, with regard to his technical proficiency, "Damn, this little boy must be a scientist."

 He left King Tubby's at the end of the 1970s and became the principal engineer for Channel One when hired by the Hoo Kim brothers, giving him the chance to work on a 16-track mixing desk rather than the four tracks at Tubby's.

-The 1980s: King Tubby's, Tuff Gong
+1980s: King Tubby's, Tuff Gong

 Scientist came to prominence in the early 1980s and produced many albums, his mixes featuring on many releases in the first part of the decade.
 He made a series of albums in the early 1980s, released on Greensleeves Records with titles themed around Scientist's fictional achievements in fighting Space Invaders, Pac-Men, and Vampires, and winning the World Cup.
 The music on these albums was played by Roots Radics, his most frequent collaborators.
 In particular, he was the favourite engineer of Henry "Junjo" Lawes, for whom he mixed several albums featuring Roots Radics, many based on tracks by Barrington Levy.
 He also did a lot of work for Linval Thompson and Jah Thomas.
 In 1982 he left Channel One to work at Tuff Gong studio as second engineer to Errol Brown.

 Scientist worked as an engineer in recording studios in the Washington, D.C. area starting in 1985.

+In 1991, the album Reggae Español by Panamanian artist Nando Boom was mixed by Scientist.
+This work blends dancehall with Spanish lyrics, including a Spanish-language version of the song "Dem Bow".
+Its influence is regarded as a precursor to reggaeton, having contributed to the genre's expansion in New York, Puerto Rico, and Latin America.